 Ash Wednesday and Good Friday are still fast days for the Catholic Church, and the emphasis on Lent as a period of penitence remains.
 Many Christians, especially Catholics, choose to give up a single indulgence (such as chocolate, french fries, TV, or alcohol) for the 40-day period as a sign of repentance and an exercise in self-control.

 Eastern Churches continue to observe a strict fast during "Great Lent," which begins on the Monday of the seventh week before Easter and ends on the Friday preceding Good Friday.
 As in the early church, meat, fish, eggs, and butter are forbidden, as are wine, oil, and dairy products.

-- - "Lent."
-The Oxford Dictionary of the Christian Church, 3rd ed.
-(Oxford UP, 1997), p.
+- “Lent.”
+Cross, F. L. and E. A. Livingstone, The Oxford Dictionary of the Christian Church (Oxford University Press, USA) p.
 114.

-- Rev. George Mastrantonis, "The Great Lent: A Week by Week Meaning.”
+- Mastrantonis, Rev George.
+“Great Lent: A Week by Week Meaning.”
 Greek Orthodox Archdiocese of America.